Certain personal information is required when you submit a copyright removal request through our webform.

 - If you give us a valid legal alternative, such as the name of a company or authorized representative, we'll review and apply it if appropriate.

 - The copyright owner name you enter will become part of the public record of your request.
-Learn more about the public record of your takedown request.
+Learn more about the public record of your removal request.

-- Your full legal name is required to complete a takedown request.
+- Your full legal name is required to complete a copyright removal request.
 It may be shared with the uploader of the video removed for copyright infringement.

-- The primary email address from your takedown request is shared with the uploader of the video removed for copyright infringement.
-The uploader might get in touch with you to resolve their copyright strike.
+- The primary email address from your removal request may be shared with the uploader of the video removed for copyright infringement.
+The uploader might get in touch with you to resolve their associated copyright strike.

 - Your physical address and phone number will remain confidential unless requested as part of a lawsuit.
 If YouTube is required to share any information, we’ll notify you before doing so.

-The uploader of the infringing video can request a copy of your takedown request.
+The uploader of the infringing video can request a copy of your removal request.
 The info shown in this public record includes:

 - Name of copyright owner